open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

   [doc](../../docs/metrics/customizing-the-sdk/README.md#resource) for more
   information.

-## Common Issues that lead to missing metrics
+## Common issues that lead to missing metrics

 - The `Meter` used to create the instruments is not added to the `MeterProvider`.
 Use `AddMeter` method to enable the processing for the